-If you incorporated your organization in California or registered your out-of-state ("foreign") nonprofit corporation here, the Secretary of State is the agency you contracted with.
+If you incorporated your organization in California or registered your out-of-state ("foreign") nonprofit corporation in California, the Secretary of State is the agency you contracted with.

 Domestic (Calif.-based) nonprofit corporations must file a Statement of Information (Form SI-100) every two years.
-Online filing is strongly recommended, but you may also submit it via mail.
+Online filing is strongly recommended.

 Receiving a Stamped/Filed Return Copy

-accepted.
-The provides proof of filing.
-By using their Business Search feature, once you locate your corporation you can download various past filings for free.
+By using their Business Search feature, once you locate your corporation you can download past filings for free.

 Check your status

-I recommend checking the Secretary of State's Web site every 4-6 months . . . it's the quickest way to find out if you're still in good standing with them.
+I recommend checking the Secretary of State's Web site every 6 months.
+It's the quickest way to find out if you're still in good standing with them.
 Click here to check your status.